hotovec/latte-templater/README.md

 - This package does not include NETTE installation.
 It is standalone template builder.
 (I never did something in NETTE)
 - I do not care about handling bugs.
 It is first quick scaffold to make pipeline working.

+## LATTE WTF
+- Latte can't understand minified JS in some cases.
+It will throw Fatal Error.
+It is caused by the syntax of LATTE macros.
+Minified JS heavily uses the same syntax. ```<script n:syntax="off"></script>``` is solution!